-FIFTH ANNUAL REPORT TO THE COMMUNITY
+SIXTH ANNUAL REPORT TO THE COMMUNITY

-July 1, 2018 - June 30, 2019
+July 1, 2019 - June 30, 2020

-This is the fifth annual report to the community by the Citizens' Oversight Committee (COC) concerning the status of the school improvement bond measure approved by Eureka voters in November 2014.
-Bond Measure S authorized \$49.75 million for the district's pre-school, elementary, middle and high schools.
-Pursuant to state law, the Eureka City Schools' Governing Board appointed a Citizens' Oversight Committee, an independent committee representing various segments of the community, to inform the public regarding bond construction projects and their costs, to ensure the projects are within the scope of the bond measures and that no bond proceeds are used for any teacher or administrative salaries or other operating costs, and to present to the Board of Trustees a written report which summarizes the Committee's proceedings and activities for the preceding year, and includes a statement indicating whether the District is in compliance with requirements of Article XIII A, Section I(b)(3) of the California Constitution.
+This is the sixth annual report to the community by the Citizens' Oversight Committee (COC) concerning the status of the school improvement bond measure approved by Eureka voters in November 2014.
+Bond Measure S authorized \$49.75 million for the District's pre-school, elementary, middle and high schools.
+Pursuant to state law, the Eureka City Schools' Governing Board appointed a Citizens' Oversight Committee, an independent committee representing various segments of the community.
+Responsibilities of the committee include informing the public regarding bond construction projects and their costs, ensuring the projects are within the scope of the bond measures and that no bond proceeds are used for any teacher or administrative salaries or other operating costs, and presenting to the Board of Trustees a written report which summarizes the Committee's proceedings and activities for the preceding year, including a statement indicating whether the District is in compliance with requirements of Article XIII A, Section I(b)(3) of the California Constitution.